mirkootter/lean-mt/README.md

 Consider the line `++y` in `thread1`.
 This line is only sound because the thread has called `++x` before.

-This poses an additional challenge to writing thread specifications.
+This poses an additional challenge for writing thread specifications.
 Without the line `++y`, we could simply demand that `x ≥ y` holds at all time and use a simple inductive argument (induction over time).
-However, the knowledge that a previous thread only ensures `x ≥ y` is not enough to reason that `++y` is an allowed operation.
+However, the knowledge that a previous thread only ensured `x ≥ y` is not enough to reason that `++y` is an allowed operation.
 We need the stronger guarantee `x ≥ y + 1` for that.

-Our solutions to this problems are *reservations*.
+Our solution to this problems are *reservations*.
 Reservations are a certain kind of thread local variables.
 Since they are thread local, they cannot be modifed by other threads.
-However, the specification may demand certain properties of the reservations.
+However, the specification may demand certain properties of the reservations which we can use as foundation for reasoning.

 Going back to our example, we follow the intuitive approach that `++x` creates some "luft" between `x` and `y` to prepare `++y`.
 This luft is stored as reservation.
-The next time this iterations becomes active, the reservation will still be valid and we still know `y ≥ x + 1`.
+The next time this thread becomes active, the reservation will still be valid and we conclude `y ≥ x + 1`.

 Have a look at our revised example, which is much easier to reason about: